9 teen boys escaped from a detention center in Pennsylvania. They made it a few miles

 Beohm said the teenagers likely didn't have the desperation or motivation of someone like Danilo Souza Cavalcante, a murderer with a life sentence who escaped from a Pennsylvania jail and eluded law enforcement for two weeks before his capture on Sept.
 13.

-“I figured we’d catch these kids because they are not as resilient” as Cavalacante, Beohm said at a press conference.
+“I figured we’d catch these kids because they are not as resilient” as Cavalcante, Beohm said at a news conference.

 Abraxas Academy is an enclosed residential treatment program providing “specialized care for delinquent male youth between the ages of 14 to 18 in 9th grade or above,” according to the facility’s website.